 Our school curriculum provides a broad and balanced range of learning opportunities underpinned by a strong commitment to basic skills.
 English and maths are taught on a daily basis, mainly in class groups.
 Children in Key Stage 1 and some children in Key Stage 2 have a daily phonics lesson, based on Letters and Sounds.
 Children who have secured Phase 5 in phonics have a daily ‘Support for Spelling’ lesson.
 All children are expected to read every day.
 All children have a Reading Record Book in which they can record their reading outside of school.
 For every day they read at home, children gain reading points which link into our reading reward system.

 The school is well resourced in terms of reading books and these have recently been reorganised to make them more visually appealing and easily accessible to children of all ages.
 We do not follow a particular reading scheme but incorporate books from a range of schemes in order to give children as broad a range of reading material as possible.
 All reading books are banded using a colour system and children are guided through this progression by staff within school.

-Foundation subjects are taught in various ways including on a weekly basis and as during focused days or weeks throughout the year.
+Foundation subjects are taught in various ways including on a weekly basis and as during focused days or weeks throughout the year, following the k.
 The school curriculum is themed by term:

 To find out more about our curriculum in action, please take a look at our class blogs.

 Parents can also find out more about the curriculum by speaking to their child’s class teacher.
 Prospective parents can contact Mrs Clark, Headteacher, for further information.

 (Last updated – 02/07/2018)